 - Cereal – dried cereal (Chex) or granola (Hail Merry or Bakery on Main)

 - Chips/Crackers/Pretzels – Glutino or Sniders of Hanover pretzels, Food Should Taste Good chips, Crunchmaster crackers all work well.

 - Cookies – Dr. Lucy’s, Pamela’s Products, or Enjoy Life’s cookie two packs, Glenny’s Marshmallow treats, JJ’s Cocomels (regular and chocolate covered), Endangered Species chocolate bars (regular or crème filled), Yummy Earth lollipops.

-- Miscellaneous -dried fruit and nuts (Trader Joe’s has small sealed packages), fresh fruit (bananas, apples, grapes), packets of tuna (StarKist pouches), microwave popcorn (for the hotel), hard boiled eggs, and cheese and meat sticks.
+- Miscellaneous -dried fruit and nuts, fresh fruit (bananas, apples, grapes), packets of tuna (StarKist pouches), microwave popcorn (for the hotel), hard boiled eggs, and cheese and meat sticks.

 - Soup cups and meals: Dr. McDougall’s soup cups are ready in minutes after adding water; St. Dalfour makes two ready-to-eat salads that are filling; Go Picnic makes a line of shelf-stable meals and snacks filled with individual sized items.
 These items are also available for sale on their website separately.